 5. KNOW YOUR TARGET

-As with all hunting opportunities, be absolutely sure of your target and what lies beyond it before you pull the trigger.
-Never shoot at sound or movement.
+As with all hunting opportunities, be absolutely sure of your target and what lies beyond it.
+Never shoot at sound or movement, and be confident that you can properly identify the turkey before pulling the trigger.

 6. STAY ALERT